 According to a research by the Technical Chamber of Western Greece, in a twenty-year period (1976-1996) twenty industrial enterprises, that employed more than 4,000 workers, stopped their production.

 Shifting our focus upon the decades from 1960 onwards, the research initially questions the value of scale as a means of understanding urban landscape.
 In co-operation with five graduates from the School of Architecture of the University of Patras (Nikiforos Ziros, Sofia Panagiotopoulou, Stergios Kaloudis, Eleni Chatzi Nestoros, and Aliki Kontela) along with the architect Dimitrios Theodoropoulos, a discussion on the geopolitical and industrial nature of Patras – including any changes that have been brought about within its urban network in recent years – is developed.
 In January 2021 we engage in two different peripatetic walks around the city; from the neighbourhood of Ayia to the South Park, from the promenade of Agios Nikolaos and up to Pantokratoras square, from the Psila Alonia square to the Saint Andrew hospital and up to the borderline of Sinora.
 The main target of those walks is the physical awareness of the landscape including its accompanying architectural structures.
-Upon completion of those walks and in discussion with the museologist Georgia Manolopoulou, we select fifteen production units – both active and inactive – on which the research will subsequently focus.
+Upon completion of those walks and in discussion with the museologist Georgia Manolopoulou, we select fourteen production units – both active and inactive – on which the research will subsequently focus.
 Historical significance along with their post-industrial character, including their position within the city network or their contemporary collective use, comprise the selection criteria of each unit.
 Focusing on both the structures and the areas where are based on, we study the topographical design adopted by the state through the passage of time including what is being considered as cultural industry nowadays.

 The relationship between individual memory and collective truth is the second field on which the research concentrates.
 Following the selection of the units, a considerable number of workers who were involved – or still are – in those places, are invited to have an oral account of their professional course.
 The peripatetic dialogues that take place from February to the end of April 2021 project personal moments, collective convictions, tales and truths.
 Like a pedagogue in Ancient Greece, who imparted knowledge, shared experience and educated the youth while accompanying them on the road to gymnasium, in the same manner, the invited participants will act likewise by walking and narrating, offering historical knowledge, education and vision for the future.
 Through internal and external course around the building structures, the body leads and is led to, ponders and remembers.
 A space is created for the recall of events that have taken place but also for others that are simply a figment of imagination.
 The process of memory shapes the present, while there seem to be introduced such questions as: What is the post-industrialist truth of the working class of Patras?
 Can we possibly talk about the truth as “a thing by itself” or should we refer to it as a combination of different beliefs and memories?
 How do the oral accounts create different levels of subjective information which, through the passage of time and the strengthening of new technologies, are transformed into a collective truth?

 The third objective of this research is to test the relationship between individual - collective and that of private - public.
 Upon completion of the peripatetic walks, the individual narrative speech of the working class is recorded, analysed and certain parts of dialogue from the meetings are selected.
 To test the work within a wider audience, the selected accounts are publicised in both audio and printed forms.
-Under the supervision of the soloist Nicolas Maraziotis, the narrations are re-enacted by citizens of different ages and, under the direction of the radio producer Zakelina Kyrousi, are broadcasted online within the framework of an hourly show.
+Under the supervision of the soloist Nicolas Maraziotis, the narrations are re-enacted by citizens of different ages and, under the direction of the radio producer Zakelina Kyrousi, are broadcasted online within the framework of an hourly podcast.
 At the same time, the Peloponnisos newspaper publishes the total of the selected narratives in three different issues.
 Thus, the individual stories will invade the everyday life of the online audience and that of the newspapers’ readers.
 Both of them will be informed and called to participate in the shaping of the post-industrialist space and time, through their own desire and experience.
 The personal stories, like other modern monuments, may form the private and public domain: as a piece of sculpture simply lies in public view in a city and is experienced by its inhabitants or visitors, the same may happen with the oral accounts of the working class – they also lie out there, accessible to be fully enjoyed both individually and collectively.

 Material Translation of Speech